 The Charter »

-A newsletter called ‘The Charter’ has been produced (The Charter) has been circulated, to keep the community of Beccles up to date with the Council views and news.
+A newsletter called ‘The Charter’ is produced every six months (The Charter) and a copy is delivered to every household in Beccles, in order to keep the community of Beccles up to date with the Council views and news.